aspose-tasks/Aspose.Tasks-Documentation/java/plugins/aspose-tasks-java-for-eclipse-maven/_index.md

 - Or go to **Help** > **Install New Software...** > Enter following update site url in **Work with**:
   [https://marketplace.eclipse.org/content/asposetasks-java-maven-eclipse](https://marketplace.eclipse.org/content/asposetasks-java-maven-eclipse)
   Then select "Aspose.Tasks Java (Maven) for Eclipse" and **Finish**.
 Accept License Agreement and Install the plugin.

 ## **Installing**

 [Installing Aspose.Tasks Java (Maven) for Eclipse](https://docs.aspose.com/tasks/java/installing-and-using-aspose-tasks-java-for-eclipse-maven/#InstallingandUsingAspose.TasksJavaforEclipse-Maven-Installing)

 ## **Using the Plugin**

 [Using Aspose.Tasks Java (Maven) for Eclipse](https://docs.aspose.com/tasks/java/installing-and-using-aspose-tasks-java-for-eclipse-maven/#InstallingandUsingAspose.TasksJavaforEclipse-Maven-Using)

 ### **How to apply Aspose License?**
-This Plugin uses an evaluation version of Aspose.Tasks.
+This plugin uses an evaluation version of Aspose.Tasks.
 Once you are happy with your evaluation of **Aspose.Tasks for Java**, you can buy a license at the [Aspose website](https://purchase.aspose.com/buy).

 To remove evaluation message and feature limitations, product license should be applied.
 You will receive a license file after you have purchased the product.
 Please follow the steps below to apply the license

 - Make sure the license file is named as **Aspose.Tasks.Java.lic**